Marie Osmond: 2008–present: Las Vegas residency and return to music

 Signage at the Flamingo Las Vegas, advertising Donny and Marie's residency.

 Following Marie's success on Dancing With the Stars, she reunited with Donny for a week of shows at the MGM Grand Las Vegas in July 2008.
 That led to a six-week run at the Flamingo Las Vegas, which ultimately turned into an 11-year residency through November 2019.
 The show had a total of 1730 performances, the most of any singing act in Las Vegas history.
 The Flamingo Showroom was renamed the Donny & Marie Showroom from 2013 to 2019.
 The duo earned three of the Las Vegas Review-Journals Best of Las Vegas Awards in 2012 including "Best Show", "Best All-Around Performer" (Donny & Marie), and "Best Singer".
 The Vegas show moved to Caesars Atlantic City for two weeks in August 2014.
 A new studio album by the duo titled Donny & Marie was released by MPCA in May 2011.
 It featured both covers and new material.
 The album reached the top 30 in the US and number 41 in the UK.

 As solo artist, Osmond's first studio album in nearly 20 years was released in 2007 titled Magic of Christmas.
 It was followed by I Can Do This in 2010, which featured hymns and spiritual material.
 It reached number 71 in the US.
 Following this, Osmond decided that she no longer wanted to record music.
 However, an instinctual revelation prompted her to return to it.
 "There was this voice saying ‘Marie, you should never let age define your music'," she told Sounds Like Nashville.
 In 2016, Osmond released her tenth studio album Music Is Medicine.
 It was her first studio album of country music since 1989's Steppin' Stone.
-Produced by Jason Deere, the project featured collaborations with Olivia Newton-John, Sisqo and Marty Ro (of Diamond Rio).
+Produced by Jason Deere, the project featured collaborations with Olivia Newton-John, Sisqo and Marty Roe (of Diamond Rio).
 Music Is Medicine reached number ten on the US country chart, becoming Osmond's first solo album since Paper Roses to make the top ten list.
 AllMusic's Stephen Thomas Erlewine rated the album three out of five stars and concluded, "Despite the ambitious cast of characters, it's music that's meant to soothe and comfort old friends, and it certainly succeeds in that regard."

 In 2021, Osmond's next studio album was released titled Unexpected.
 The project was a collection of operatic and traditional pop music.
 Although fearful about recording an album of material outside her comfort zone, Osmond decided to "not be afraid of a new door opening".
 The album featured the Prague Symphony Orchestra and included a cover of "Nessun Dorma", a song she had been performing on stage for years.
 Other tracks included show tunes like "Climb Ev'ry Mountain" and "On My Own".
 Upon its release, Unexpected peaked at number six on the US classical albums chart and number one on the US classical crossover albums chart.